green-code-initiative/creedengo-javascript/CONTRIBUTING.md

 > ℹ You don't need to add a test in the Sonar plugin, the class will be tested automatically.

+### Add an integration test

+It is also necessary to add an example of non-compliant code to the test project in the repository.
+This allows to check that the plgin works correctly with a real SonarQube instance.
+A README is present in `test-project` directory to help running a local analysis.

 ### Generate rule documentation

 A tool called [eslint-doc-generator](https://github.com/bmish/eslint-doc-generator) is used in the project to update